Learning Outcomes

 Key Term: Industry Custom

-The established practice or method commonly followed by members of a trade or profession.
+The established practice or method commonly followed by members of a trade, profession, or industry, offered to show what level of care is typical in that field.

 Role of Custom in Negligence